Configuration

 Sensitive Fields and Encryption

-Section titled “Sensitive Fields and Encryption”14 configuration field paths contain secrets that are encrypted at rest using ENCRYPTION_KEY:
+Section titled “Sensitive Fields and Encryption”14 configuration field paths are encrypted at rest using ENCRYPTION_KEY:

 |---|---|

+Sensitive fields are encrypted on save, decrypted on load, masked as ••••••• in the admin UI, and rate-limited to 10 reveals/minute/user (activity-logged for audit).
 If ENCRYPTION_KEY is missing, the application refuses to save or load configuration.
-If the key is wrong (e.g., after rotation without re-encrypting), decryption fails and the application logs an error.
+If the key is wrong (e.g., after rotation without re-encrypting), decryption fails and an error is logged.

 Admin Panel Settings